ReneOlsthoorn/Ground/README.md

 u32* eventType = &event[SDL3_EVENT_TYPE_OFFSET];
 if (*eventType == g.SDL_QUIT) { running = false; }
 ```
 The first line allocated `SDL3_EVENT_SIZE`, that is 128, bytes.
 The second line creates a pointer of a u32 to an element.
-The third line
-retrieves the value that variable eventType points to and compares it with `SDL_QUIT`.
+The third line retrieves the value that variable eventType points to and compares it with `SDL_QUIT`.
 In `smoothscroller.g`, you see a lot of examples of mixing ground and assembly.

 ### Variables
 When creating an array, the memory will be reserved on the stack.
-For instance when you have `byte[40] array = [];`, array
+For instance when you have `byte[40] array = [];`,
-refers to the address of the array which will point to an array of 40 bytes.
+array refers to the address of the array which will point to an array of 40 bytes.
 Defining a Class with variables will
 align the variables at their natural alignment.
 So an 64-bit int defined after a byte will skip 7 bytes.
 This can be
 prevented.
 Use `packed` after the Classes name for that.

 ### Only 64-bit
 The `AMD Opteron` in 2003 was the first x86 processor to get 64-bit extensions.
-Although `AMD` was much smaller than `Intel`,
+Although `AMD` was much smaller than
-they created the x86-64 standard.
+`Intel`, they created the x86-64 standard.
 We are now 20+ years later and everybody has a 64 bit processor.
-Since `Windows 7`,
+Since
-which was released in 2009, the 64-bit version is pushed as the default.
-Nowadays, `Windows 11` only ships as 64-bit
+`Windows 7`, which was released in 2009, the 64-bit version is pushed as the default.
+Nowadays, `Windows 11` only
-version, so 64-bit is a safe bet.
+ships as 64-bit version, so 64-bit is a safe bet.
 That's why Ground will only generate x86-64 code.

 ### Using ucrt or msvcrt
-When you compile a C program with `Visual Studio 2026`, it links to `VCRUNTIME140.dll`, `VCRUNTIME140_1.dll` or whatever version
+When you compile a C program with `Visual Studio 2026`, it links to `VCRUNTIME140.dll`, `VCRUNTIME140_1.dll` or whatever
-of the VC runtime is active that week.
+version of the VC runtime is active that week.
 It's a mess.
 Those DLLs are not available by default on a Windows system.
-So the users need to
-install the VC Runtime Redistributable, which is a hassle.
-The way to avoid this mess is simple: don't use the new VC runtimes,
+So the users need to install the VC Runtime Redistributable, which is a hassle.
+The way to avoid this mess is simple:
-use the OG `msvcrt.dll` or the new `ucrtbase.dll`.
+don't use the new VC runtimes, use the OG `msvcrt.dll` or the new `ucrtbase.dll`.
 The MSVCRT is available on all Windows versions since Windows XP.
 It is also a KnownDLL.
 See the registry at:
 `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\KnownDLLs`.
-MSYS2 advices to use `ucrt`, so
+MSYS2 advices to use `ucrt`,
-that will be the future.
+so that will be the future.

 ### Some remarks
 * You can only declare Classes at the root level.
 Inner classes are not supported.
 * Unrelated methods and variables can be easily stored in a separate file that you include in the main sourcefile.
 * The Chipmunk physics DLL had to be manually build, because it only works without symbols in the DLL.
 These steps where done: I checked out the sourcecode and created a directory called build.
-Into this directory I created the make files like this:
+Into this directory I
+created the make files like this:
 `cmake .. -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE=Release -DCMAKE_C_FLAGS_RELEASE="-s" -DBUILD_STATIC=ON`
-In the CMakeLists.txt, I included: `target_link_options(chipmunk PRIVATE -static)` as the last line, to prevent the libwinpthread loadtime
+In the CMakeLists.txt, I included: `target_link_options(chipmunk PRIVATE -static)` as the last line, to prevent
-dependency.
-After that build the library with `cmake --build .` and the `libchipmunk.dll` is created in build\src.
+the libwinpthread loadtime dependency.
+After that build the library with `cmake --build .` and the `libchipmunk.dll`
+is created in build\src.

-### Sourcecode visible while debugging in x64dbg:
+### Debugging Ground code in x64dbg:
-If you want to debug with x64dbg, switch on the `generateDebugInfo` boolean in Program.cs and check if the used x64dbg
-folder is correct, because Ground will generate a x64dbg database file there.
-After compilation, you can load your
-.EXE in x64dbg and you will see the original generated assembly in the comment column of the debugger.
+In Program>>Generate_x64dbg_EXE you see that the Ground compiler can generate a comments database for your .exe
+file in x64dbg.
+Set `GenerateDebugInformation = true` in the CompilationSession and check if the
+Program>>x64dbgDbFolder is set correct for your system.
+In x64dbg check if the "Disable Database Compression" is active in Options / Preferences.
+When it is all done, the original generated code is seen as comments in x64dbg when you load the .exe file.
+To easily reach a certain code location, you can use `asm{  nop}` to generate a nop instruction.
+In x64dbg, you
+go to "View / Comments".
+In the window, search for "nop" and double click the instruction to go to the location.
+Set the breakpoint there.

 ### Optimizer
 Ground contains an optimizer (in `Optimizer.cs`), which will replace literals and removes unused variables.
 It will